Tobi29/scapes-engine/README.md

 Requires OpenGL ES 3.0, should run in an emulator with it enabled, however not tested due to rather interesting errors when trying to run it on Mesa Radeonsi.
 Should theoretically support API Level 18 and higher, however only 25 is actively tested.
+There are known issues when running on Dalvik in particular with Vorbis decoding, hence targeting it is discouraged.
 Also as Java performance varies a lot between older Android releases to now, the engine probably will not run smoothly on older devices.

 Embedding into existing applications can be achieved using the available classes in the backend module.